-- An independent chiropractic examiner (ICE) is a member performing any evaluation and/or a third-party report at the request of a third party.
-An ICE is not the treating chiropractor of the patient. - A treating chiropractor is the chiropractor with whom the patient has an ongoing doctor/patient relationship. - A third party is any person or organization other than the treating chiropractor and/or patient, including but not limited to, an insurance company, lawyer, employer, worker's compensation organization, regulatory college or educational institution.
+- An independent chiropractic examiner (ICE) is a chiropractor performing any evaluation and/or a third-party report at the request of a third party.
+An ICE is not the treating chiropractor of the patient. - A treating chiropractor is the chiropractor with whom the patient has an on-going doctorpatient relationship.